Nonconforming Linear Element Method for a Generalized Tensor-Valued Stokes Equation with Application to the Triharmonic

 \section{Decoupled Finite Element Method for Triharmonic Equation}

-In this section, we develop and analyze a low-order decoupled finite element method for the triharmonic equation in three dimensions.
-The triharmonic equation is first decoupled into two biharmonic equations and one generalized tensor-valued Stokes equation~\eqref{continue_generalized_stokes}.
-The two biharmonic equations are discretized using the Morley-Wang-Xu element~\cite{morley2006}, while the generalized tensor-valued Stokes equation is approximated by the nonconforming linear element method~\eqref{discrete_generalized_stokes}.
+In this section, we develop and analyze a low-order decoupled finite element method for the three-dimensional triharmonic equation.
+We first decouple the triharmonic equation into two biharmonic equations and one generalized tensor-valued Stokes equation \eqref{continue_generalized_stokes}.
+This decoupled formulation facilitates the construction of efficient finite element methods and the design of fast solvers.
+The two biharmonic equations are then discretized using the Morley--Wang--Xu element \cite{morley2006}, while the generalized tensor-valued Stokes equation is approximated by the nonconforming linear element method \eqref{discrete_generalized_stokes}.